mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 At some point you will want to use a package that is not available in Conda Forge.
-There are different approaches to install the package in your Conda environment depending on what the package's primary programming language is, but most commonly you will want a Python package that you can find on PyPi but not in Conda Forge.
-Packages on PyPi are generally installed using the pip package manager.
-You will see many other recommendations on the web, e.g.: pipx, hatchling, poetry, pdm, uv for installing PyPi pacakges.
+There are different approaches to install the package in your Conda environment depending on what the package's primary programming language is, but most commonly you will want a Python package that you can find on PyPI but not in Conda Forge.
+Packages on PyPI are generally installed using the pip package manager.
+You will see many other recommendations on the web, e.g.: pipx, hatchling, poetry, pdm, uv for installing PyPI pacakges.
 It is best to ignore these for now and you can use them later if you find you like them better than pip and/or Conda.

-You can install packages from PyPi into a Conda environment but this arrangement is fragile and you should never install packages with pip into your base environment (otherwise you are asking for trouble).
-The safest approach I have found over the years is to first install everything the PyPi packages depend on using Conda and then install the PyPi package using pip's with its ``--no-deps`` flag.
-This prevents pip from filling your Conda environment with PyPi packages you don't want there.
+You can install packages from PyPI into a Conda environment but this arrangement is fragile and you should never install packages with pip into your base environment (otherwise you are asking for trouble).
+The safest approach I have found over the years is to first install everything the PyPI packages depend on using Conda and then install the PyPI package using pip's with its ``--no-deps`` flag.
+This prevents pip from filling your Conda environment with PyPI packages you don't want there.

-As an example, SymPy is availabe on Conda Forge but we will pretend that it isn't and install from PyPi.
+As an example, SymPy is availabe on Conda Forge but we will pretend that it isn't and install from PyPI.
 SymPy's only required dependencies are Python and mpmath.
 Both are available on Conda Forge.
-So we create an environment file that includes pip in the dependencies list so we can use it to install from PyPi inside the environment and the two dependencies of SymPy:
+So we create an environment file that includes pip in the dependencies list so we can use it to install from PyPI inside the environment and the two dependencies of SymPy:

 .. code-block:: yaml